velozomX/tic-tac-toe/README.md

 # tic-tac-toe
-this is game on console
+this a game on console